openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 > #### Example of Disadvantage
 >
-> Therilas attempts to invoke his elemental magic to call a lightning bolt down from a foe.
-However, he is currently being distracted by a swarm of wasps summoned by an enemy spellcaster, granting him disadvantage 1.
-Furthermore, he has also been subject to the fatigue bane, adding on an additional disadvantage 1.
-Therilas’s Energy score is 5, granting him 2d6 attribute dice.
+> Armand attempts to blast his foe with psychokinetic fire.
+However, he is currently being distracted by a smoke bomb hurled by an enemy soldier, granting him disadvantage 1.
+Furthermore, he has also been subject to the *fatigued* bane, adding on an additional disadvantage 1.
+Armand’s Energy score is 5, granting him 2d6 attribute dice.
 He rolls 1d20 + 4d6.
 After rolling, but before calculating his total, he removes the two highest rolling d6s.

 ### Advantage and Disadvantage Are Only Applied BEFORE Explosions